venkat001/AZ-100-MicrosoftAzureInfrastructureDeployment/Instructions/az-100-05__instructions.md

 1. On the **User sign-in** page, ensure that only the **Password Hash Synchronization** is enabled.

-1. When prompted to conect to Azure AD, authenticate by using the credentials of the **syncadmin** account you created in the previous exercise.
+1. When prompted to connect to Azure AD, authenticate by using the credentials of the **syncadmin** account you created in the previous exercise.

 1. When prompted to connect your directories, add the **adatum.com** forest, choose the option to **Create new AD account**, and authenticate by using the following credentials: